Can a Cat Live in an Apartment?

 - The hours of fun, enrichment and company depend on the availability of the owner.

-- We can still simulate prey and other instinctual behavior a cat has with toys and games.
+- We can still simulate instinctual cat hunting behavior and other play behaviors with toys and games.

 - The cat has more room to perform physical activities.

 - They have much more stimuli in the outside world.

 - They can exercise their innate hunting instinct with small animals.